Salmonella Pullorum Testing Waiver

 The Illinois Poultry Inspection Act, (510 ILCS 85/2.1), states that no hatching eggs or poultry, except poultry for immediate slaughter, shall be bought, sold, transported within or imported into the State unless the hatchery or flock of origin is a participant in the National Poultry Improvement Plan for the eradication of pullorum and fowl typhoid, or is following a program officially approved by the Department.
 The Administrative Rules (8 Ill.
 Adm.
 Code Section 55.70) state that all entries (except waterfowl, i.e., domesticated fowl that normally swim, such as ducks and geese) to a show or exhibition must have come from a U. S. pullorum-typhoid clean or equivalent hatchery or flock; or have a negative pullorum-typhoid test within 90 days prior to exhibition.
 It should be noted that the United States has not reported Pullorum-Typhoid in the last ten years.

 Due to the shortage of antigen necessary to conduct Pullorum-Typhoid testing, the State of Illinois is waiving the pullorum requirements for birds or hatching eggs sold within or imported into the State as well as the testing requirements for exhibition.
 Once antigen becomes available, this waiver will be rescinded and all flocks participating in the National Poultry Improvement Plan will be required to conduct their annual test.
 Reciprocity with other states is not guaranteed and producers / exhibitors are responsible for contacting those state officials regarding compliance with entry requirements.
+Producers can have their veterinarian collect samples and submit them to an approved laboratory for testing that uses alternative methodologies.

 Disaster Response Requirements and Guidelines